macro187/verbot/readme.md

     calc [--verbose]
     calc --release [--verbose]
     calc --prerelease [--verbose]
-        Output the current version number
+        Calculate and output the current version number

         Details on how version numbers are calculated can be found in the "Version Calculation" section.